dylan1951/nano-tipper-bot/README.md

 You cannot specify the recipient because it would put such a massive strain on X's server to lookup the user ID that you would need to pay hundreds of dollars per month.

+Note that this bot doesn't work on communites including The Nano Community because of API limitations.

 ## Run this tip bot yourself

 1. Setup Pippin Nano Wallet.